opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

    * * Type
      * Description
    * * Date
-     * Records are dates.
+     * Field values are dates.
        The ideal format is the ISO 8601 format, which is ``YYYY-mm-dd``.
-Other formats are also understood by the platform, such as: ``YYYY/mm/dd``, ``dd/mm/YYYY`` or ``mm-dd-YYYY``.
+Other formats are also understood by the platform, such as: ``YYYY/mm/dd`` or ``dd/mm/YYYY``.

        .. note::
            The platform will try to guess as accurately as possible the input date format.
-However, in case of bad detection or ambiguity, use the :ref:`Normalize Date processor<normalizedateprocessor>` to define the parsing format of the date field.
+However, in case of bad detection or ambiguity, use the :doc:`Normalize Date processor<processors/normalize_date>` to define the parsing format of the date field.

    * * DateTime
-     * Records are a combination of a date and a time.
+     * Field values are a combination of a date and a time.
        The ideal format is the ISO 8601 format, which is ``YYYY-mm-ddTHH:MM:ss+00:00``, ``YYYY-mm-ddTHH:MM:ssZ`` or ``YYYYmmddTHHMMssZ``.
 Other formats are also understood by the platform, such as: ``YYYY-mm-dd-HH:MM:ss`` or or ``YYYY-mm-dd HH:MM:ss``.

        .. note::
            The platform will try to guess as accurately as possible the input datetime format.
-However, in case of bad detection or ambiguity, use the :ref:`Normalize Date processor<normalizedateprocessor>` to define the parsing format of the datetime field.
+However, in case of bad detection or ambiguity, use the :doc:`Normalize Date processor<processors/normalize_date>` to define the parsing format of the datetime field.

        .. note::
            By default, time records are in UTC timezone.
-To change the timezone, use the :ref:`Set Timezone processor<settimezoneprocessor>`.
+To change the timezone, use the :doc:`Set Timezone processor<processors/set_timezone>`.

    * * Decimal
-     * Records are decimal numbers.
+     * Field values are decimal numbers.
        Valid separators for the decimal part are ``.`` or ``,``.
-       For thousands, use the space character but not the ``,``, because it will be considered by the platform as a decimal separator.

    * * Geo point
-     * Records are a single geographical location expressed in the format ``<LAT>,<LON>``, for instance ``45.8,2.5``.
+     * Field values are a single geographical location expressed in the format ``<LAT>,<LON>``, for instance ``45.8,2.5``.

        .. note::
-           If your dataset contains two fields, latitude and longitude, use the :ref:`Create GeoPoint processor<creategeopointprocessor>` to create a valid geo point field.
+           If your dataset contains two fields, latitude and longitude, use the :doc:`Create GeoPoint processor<processors/create_geopoint>` to create a valid geo point field.

    * * Geo shape
-     * Records are geographical shapes expressed in `GeoJSON <http://geojson.org/geojson-spec.html>`_.
+     * Field values are geographical shapes expressed in `GeoJSON <http://geojson.org/geojson-spec.html>`_.
 For example :

        .. code-block:: json